LAB51 logo

 What is Threads?

-Threads is a new app developed by the Instagram team, offering a dedicated space for sharing text updates and engaging in public conversations.
+Instagram developed a new app, Threads, offering a dedicated space for sharing text updates and engaging in public conversations.
 Users can log in using their Instagram accounts, and posts can include links, photos, and videos up to 5 minutes long.

 With a vision to shape the future of the internet, Meta aims to make Threads compatible with open, interoperable social networks.
 Mark Zuckerberg’s announcement of Threads introduces a separate platform for real-time updates and public discussions, allowing users to follow friends and creators.
 The app incorporates existing safety and user controls, ensuring a positive and creative space for expression.

-Threads provides a seamless login experience through Instagram accounts, and users under 16 (or 18 in certain countries) have private profiles by default.
+Threads provide a seamless login experience through Instagram accounts, and users under 16 (or 18 in certain countries) have private profiles by default.
 The feed features posts from accounts followed and recommended content from new creators.
 Users have control over mentions and replies, with the ability to filter out specific words and utilize safety tools like blocking or reporting profiles.
-Meta's plans for Threads include compatibility with the ActivityPub protocol, enabling connections with other apps such as Mastodon and WordPress.
+Meta’s plans for Threads include compatibility with the ActivityPub protocol.
+This will enable connections with other apps, such as Mastodon and WordPress.

 Elon strikes back

-Elon Musk's Twitter is reportedly considering legal action against Meta, the parent company of Facebook, over its newly launched social media app, Threads.
+Elon Musk’s Twitter is reportedly considering legal action against Meta, Facebook’s parent company, over its newly launched social media app, Threads.

 It suggested that Meta had engaged in unauthorized data scraping activities.
-A Meta spokesperson denied these claims, stating that no Threads engineering team members were former Twitter employees and that Threads is powered by Instagram.
+A Meta spokesperson denied these claims, stating that no Threads engineering team members were former Twitter employees and that Instagram powers Threads.
 Musk responded to the news by emphasizing the importance of fair competition:

-The public tension between Musk and Zuckerberg has been escalating recently, with both trading jabs and challenges.
-It is worth noting that Musk previously attempted to back out of acquiring Twitter, but later accepted the deal.
+Public tension between Musk and Zuckerberg has been escalating recently.
+Both traded jabs and challenges.
+Therefore, it is worth noting that Musk previously attempted to back out of acquiring Twitter but later accepted the deal.

 magnifiercrossmenuchevron-down